 Cameco is committed to providing information to interested Indigenous communities.
-The Mississauga First Nation (MFN) is Cameco's closest neighbour and Cameco continues to have regular communication with MFN through established protocols such as the notification of a live fire practice, and requests for community support.
+The Mississauga First Nation (MFN) is Cameco's closest neighbour and Cameco continues to have regular communication with MFN through established protocols such as the notification of live fire practices and community support.
 Cameco also continues to work with MFN to formalize the relationship.
-In the past, Serpent River First Nation (SRFN) has requested to receive the Blind River Refinery's compliance reports and Cameco continues that practice today.
+In the past, Serpent River First Nation (SRFN) requested to receive the Blind River Refinery's compliance reports.
+Cameco continues that practice today.

 The Métis Nation of Ontario North Channel has requested to be informed of significant events and transportation incidents.
 For example, when there is a public disclosure regarding transportation, Cameco continues to uphold its commitment and provides this information.
-Cameco provided the MNO North Channel with the transportation public disclosure.